-There are, therefore, a number of significant variables that are outwith the College's control.
+As a result, there are a number of significant variables that are out with the College's control.
 The FFR has not been supported by the level of scenario planning that we would expect to see to allow effective scrutiny and challenge by the Board.
-While strong steps have been taken to diversify income, and to reduce the College's staff costs, in our view, the FFR does not present a robust medium term financial plan and cannot, therefore provide adequate assurance to the RSB or SFC that financial risks are being managed effectively.
+In our view, the FFR does not present a robust medium term financial plan and cannot, therefore provide adequate assurance to the RSB or SFC that financial risks are being managed effectively.

-Recommendation 10: The College urgently needs to develop

-needs to develop effective medium term financial planning.
+Recommendation 10: The College urgently needs to develop effective medium term financial planning.
 This should be supported by scenario planning and ongoing monitoring.